 Currently an online network of over a hundred library activists working across the country in different spaces and contexts, we are heading towards thinking about our objectives as a collective, about what being part of a network could mean for our future work and for a broader imagination of a network of communities, fuelled by community libraries.

 The network currently exists as a private group on Facebook.
-If you are interested in participating in discussions, please click here to submit your application.
-You can also visit our website or write to us at email@example.com.
+If you are interested in participating in discussions, and to submit your application you can visit our website or write to us at firstname.lastname@example.org.